Minor or Cross-Currency Pairs

 GBPJPY INFORMATION

-GBPJPY or else the ‘Geppy’ or ‘Gopher’ is a heavy-traded and volatile Forex pair.
-GBPJPY daily movements can be intense (more than 250 pips).
+GBP/JPY, also known as the ‘Geppy’ or ‘Gopher’, is a heavily traded and volatile Forex pair.
+Its daily movements can be intense, often exceeding 250 pips.

 ■ (↑) Historical High: 864.77 (1971)